Trends in Motion Prediction Toward Deployable and Generalizable Autonomy: A Revisit and Perspectives: Introduction

-In this survey, our primary focus is \textit{motion prediction}, especially the learning-based methods due to their dominance and demonstrated success in the field, with particular attention to the deployment and generalization challenges.
-Meanwhile, we recognize that motion prediction, motion generation, and learned planning often share similar model architectures and learning paradigms.
-As such, this survey also reviews a number of works from the motion generation and learned planning literature, and many of the insights we present are broadly applicable across these related domains,
+In this survey, we focus primarily on motion prediction, particularly learning-based methods, given their dominance and proven success in the field, with an emphasis on deployment and generalization challenges.
+However, motion prediction, world models, motion generation, and learned planning are closely intertwined, often sharing similar model architectures and learning paradigms.
+Consequently, we also cover representative works from world models, motion generation and learned planning, and many of the insights presented are broadly applicable across these related domains.

-\textbf{Application Domains.} Motion prediction encompasses a wide range of applications.
+\textbf{Application Domains} Motion prediction encompasses a wide range of applications.
 This survey primarily focuses on domains related to robotics and autonomous driving, where prediction plays a critical role in enabling safe and intelligent decision-making.
 However, many other application areas that involve general time-series prediction, such as surveillance, monitoring, virtual/augmented reality, and sports movement analysis, can benefit from similar motion prediction methodologies and insights.
 For a comprehensive overview and detailed discussion of these broader applications, readers are referred to Sec~\ref{sec: application domains}.

 Moreover, while this survey covers motion prediction across autonomous systems—including both autonomous driving and robotics—we find the literature to be disproportionately focused on driving.
 This reflects deeper differences in dataset maturity, environmental structure, and task consistency between the two domains.
 In Chapter~\ref{sec: taxonomy}, we present a broad range of representations and modelling approaches to cover both self-driving and human-robot interaction (HRI) scenarios, and we compile datasets from both domains.
 Yet it becomes clear that robotics motion prediction lags behind due to the lack of standardized training splits, prediction horizons, and evaluation protocols.
 In contrast, autonomous driving benefits from large-scale public benchmarks (e.g., nuScenes, Argoverse, Waymo) that have helped standardize evaluation practices across the field.
 This asymmetry is also reflected in Chapter~\ref{sec:applicable} and Chapter~\ref{sec: generalization}, where most studies on deployment and generalization focus on driving.